robaho/go-concurrency-test/readme.md

 **Summary**

 The Go language has significant room for improvement in terms of concurrent data structure performance, with the current implementations being far slower than the equivalent Java ones.
-This is no way it to claim that Java is superior to Go, as there are other features of Go
-(low GC pauses, lower memory footprint, no warm-up time, etc.) that make it a superior choice for many applications.
+This is no way to claim that Java is superior to Go, as there are other features of Go (low GC pauses, lower memory footprint, no warm-up time, etc.) that make it a superior choice for many applications.

 **Background**